Gabriel-Feitosa2/Gabriel-Feitosa2/README.md

 I like to learn about technology and I seek to grow as a professional every day learning a little more

-💼 scholarship at NDS-software development sector
+💼 software engineer in Merx

 🖥️ graduated in computer technician